-Although I am not a couples therapist, I often work with LGBT clients in individual therapy in both Texas and Florida, who are trying desperately to cope with problems in their marriage or relationship.
+I often work with LGBT clients in individual therapy and couples therapy in Connecticut, Texas and Florida, who are trying desperately to cope with problems in their marriage or relationship.
 So what causes problems in a marriage or relationship to reach the point of no return, with one or even both partners feeling neglected, criticized or emotionally distant from the other?
 There has been a lot of scientific study on this particular question, and one couple, John and Julie Gottman--both psychologists, who have devoted their careers to answering this question--have arrived at some compelling conclusions.

 Before delving into their findings, I want to first say that I am often asked whether all hope is lost if one's partner refuses to work with a couples therapist.
 The truth of it is NOT AT ALL.
 Families and couples operate under an unwritten set of rules.
 When one is used to seeing one's relationship partner behave in a certain manner and then subsequently witnesses a change in their behavior, one naturally becomes curious about what has brought about those changes.
 Individual therapy is very often the very catalyst, that gets both relationship partners into the couples therapist's office!

 Some of the most compelling highlights from Gottman's research findings regarding romantic relationships and marriage: